CARRY THE PARALYTICS TO JESUS

 John the Beloved admonishes, “My little children, let us not love in word or in tongue, but in deed and in truth.”
 (1 John 3:18 NKJV).

-Beloved, is there anyone in your family or friends who is still a spiritual paralytic?
+Beloved, is there anyone in your family or among your friends who is still a spiritual paralytic?

-Don’t condemn or abandon them under the oppressive yoke and bondage of the devil to perish in their sins.
-Instead, have compassion on him and carry him to the Saviour, the Lord Jesus Christ today.
+Don’t condemn or abandon him/her under the oppressive yoke and bondage of the devil to perish in his/her sins.
+Rather, have compassion on him and carry him to the Saviour, the Lord Jesus Christ today.